-Leave of absence with pay shall be granted to a maximum of five (5) days per school year to enable an employee to care for a parent, wife, husband, brother, sister, child, grandparent, mother-in-law, father-in-law, step parent, common-law spouse, step child, step grandparent, sister-in-law, grandchild or brother-in-law their spouse, children or a family member of his/her household who has become ill.
+Leave of absence with pay shall be granted to a maximum of five (5) days per school year to enable an employee to care for a parent, wife, husband, brother, sister, child, grandparent, mother-in-law, father-in-law, step parent, common-law spouse, step child, step grandparent, sister-in-law, grandchild or brother-in-law who has become ill.
 A doctor's certificate may be required.